 It's not surprising that the pharmaceutical industry is such a key focus for many of those in pursuit of the most desirable science jobs, given the ever-evolving nature of the sector amid continually high demand for new and improved medications and therapeutics.

-As a pharmaceutical worker, you may be involved in everything from the dispensing of drugs and the labelling of medication to the writing of reports about experiments and the research itself that could have significant implications for an entire population of patients.
+As a pharmaceutical worker, you may be involved in anything from the dispensing of drugs and the labelling of medication to the writing of reports about experiments and the research itself that could have significant implications for an entire population of patients.

 An entry-level pharmaceutical role could land you a salary of around £18,000 per annum, rising to as much as £150,000 or higher if you eventually become an executive or specialist at a leading firm.
 But what are the core skills that are required to thrive in this stimulating and rewarding field?

 Pharmaceutical workers are expected to possess a wide range of core skills, with the exact requirements depending on your specific field and level of responsibility.

 Key proficiencies include good interpersonal skills and an ability to explain information to the public in a way that's easy to understand.

 Good employees in this industry also tend to be highly organised, methodical and accurate, also having good maths and IT skills.
 They should be able to work both alone and as part of a team, prioritise projects and even apply a certain level of business knowledge, if applicable.

 An ability to plan ahead projects well is key in the pharmaceutical field, given the ever-present need to identify tasks, allocate resources and estimate costs.